KhodiG/CyberSecurityBootCamp_Proj_1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 -What is the main advantage of automating configuration with Ansible?_

-	Makes deploying new machines quick and easy  while making sure that they are set up correctly and the same way eveyr time.
+	Makes deploying new machines quick and easy  while making sure that they are set up correctly and the same way every time.

 The playbook implements the following tasks:
 - Install: docker.io